ralphbecket/Web/Od/README.md

 #### TO DO...

-- Defer and batch DOM updates using some `requestAnimationFrame` scheme.
 - Add a background task to clean up discarded DOM subtrees (mainly just removing event handlers to prevent garbage retention).
 - Add sensible support for style properties (at the moment only the